Open-Minds-Lab/mrQA/README.rst

 Key features:

-- evaluation of protocol compliance (within-sequence across-dataset) in an existing dataset
+- protocol compliance checks in key dimensions, both
+   - horizontal audit (within-sequence across-dataset), as well as
+   - vertical audit (within-session across-sequence)
 - continuous monitoring of incoming data (hourly or daily on XNAT server or similar)
 - parallel processing of very large datasets (like ABCD or UK Biobank) on a HPC cluster
-- few more to be released soon including vertical audit within-session across-sequence checks
+- few more to be released soon including automatic artefact detection and rating

 Simple schematic of the library: